christytan/ords-apex-dbcs/exacs-QA/DataSafeSDD4.md

 ![](./images/dbsec/datasafe/discovery/sensitive-types-page.png " ")

 - Move the **Hide Oracle Predefined** slider to the right.
-The list becomes empty because you haven't created any sensitive types yet.
+The list removes the Oracle defined sensitive types, showing only the ones that you have defined.

 ![](./images/dbsec/datasafe/discovery/sensitive-custom3.png " ")